General uninstallation troubleshooting | CS5, CS5.5 products

 4. Perform a safe boot (macOS) or a clean boot (Windows).

 To eliminate potential conflicts on the startup volume, perform a safe boot (macOS) or clean boot (Windows).
 Then try to uninstall your Adobe Creative Suite 5 or CS5.5 product again.

 - macOS: To perform a safe boot, press and hold the Shift key as you start your Mac.
 See Starting up in Safe Mode on the Apple support website for more information.

-- Windows Vista/Windows 7: See How to troubleshoot a problem by performing a ‘clean boot’ in Windows Vista or Windows 7 on the Microsoft support website.
+- Windows: See How to troubleshoot a problem by performing a ‘clean boot’ in Windows on the Microsoft support website.

 Occasionally, a user account can become corrupted and prevent the uninstaller from accessing or deleting the necessary files and folders.
 Create an account with administrative permissions, log in to it, and then rerun the uninstaller.

-For help creating a user account, see How to create and configure user accounts in Windows XP, Create a user account in Windows 7 or Create a user account in Windows Vista on the Microsoft support website.
+For help creating a user account, see Create a user account in Windows on the Microsoft support website.
 Or, see Set up users, guests, and groups on Mac on the Apple support website.
 If you need additional assistance, contact your system administrator.